Reveal-AI-DE/GenFlow/README.md

 ## Contributing 🤝

 We welcome contributions!
-Please see [GenFlow Contributing Guide](https://docs.genflow.revealai.de/docs/contributing/) for guidelines.
+Please see [GeniFlow Contributing Guide](https://docs.geniflow.de/docs/contributing/) for guidelines.

 ## License 📄

-This project is licensed under the Apache 2.0 License Extended - see the [GenFlow LICENSE](LICENSE.md) file for details.
+This project is licensed under the Apache 2.0 License Extended - see the [GeniFlow LICENSE](LICENSE.md) file for details.

 ## Telemetry Notice 📊

-GenFlow collects domain information using telemetry for analytics purposes.
+GeniFlow collects domain information using telemetry for analytics purposes.
 The only data sent to the telemetry server is the admin domain (e.g., `example.com`).
 No personal data is ever sent, and no cookies are included in the response.
-The GenFlow team uses these domains to track the usage of the platform.
+The GeniFlow team uses these domains to track the usage of the platform.

-If you prefer to disable telemetry, you can do so by modifying the `genflow-ui/.env.production` file:
+If you prefer to disable telemetry, you can do so by modifying the `geniflow-ui/.env.production` file:

 ```bash
 REACT_APP_TELEMETRY_DISABLED=true